smherwig/phoenix-librpc/README.md

 --------

-Make sure that `rpcbenchserver.conf` and `rpcbenchclient.conf` both have the directive `THREADS 1 exitless`.
+Make sure that `rpcbenchserver.conf` and `rpcbenchclient.conf` both have the directive `THREADS 1 exitless`, rather than `THREADS 1`.
 Repeat as before for SGX.